UKHomeOffice/application-container-platform/developer-docs/dev_setup.md

 Once you've got your Office 365 SSO credentials, you can now navigate to [Access ACP] and login with your Office 365 account by clicking on the link on the right.

-Please download the VPN profile named **"ACP Platform (Ops, Dev, Ci, Test)"** and use the `openvpn` client to connect.
+Please download the VPN profile named **"ACP Platform (Ops, Dev, CI, Test)"** and use the `openvpn` client to connect.
 Verify that you can resolve the [Platform Hub] before continuing on.

 VPN profiles expire after 12 hours.
 You'll need to download and connect with a new VPN Profile when it expires.